-The 70-foot trawler 'Sharelga' sinks near the Kish Lighthouse as the result of a submarine getting caught in its nets.
+Trawler sinks near the Kish Lighthouse when a submarine got caught in its nets.

-The incident happened about 35 miles north-east of the Kish Lighthouse.
-The trawler owned by the McEvoy family from Clogherhead had its fishing nets out when fishermen on other vessels say
+The 70-foot trawler 'Sharelga was about 35 miles north east of the Kish Lighthouse when it was dragged by a submarine.
+The trawler owned by the McEvoy family from Clogherhead had its fishing nets out when fishermen on other vessels say,